It’s been a fairly tough year for me personally.

 You might have wondered if you were doing the right thing, making the right decision, if you were good enough or if you had the courage to do something that had to be done.

 If you need extra help overcoming self-doubt, the amazing Mel Robbins has a How to Break the Habit of Self-Doubt course over at CreativeLive.
-I’ve written about what a great source of inspiration Mel’s book The 5 Second Rule was in an earlier post if you want to learn more about her.
+I’ve just completed this course myself and got so much out of it.
+I know it’s going to be a game-changer for my personal growth going forward!

 15. Did you accept a part of yourself that others might think you need to change?